 This looks almost identical, but has a more sober colour choice, a leather strap and stainless steel bezel.
 It's also functionally identical, as far as I can see, but lacks a 4G option.

 As both watches have interchangeable straps, you could presumably use a leather one by day, then switch to a rubbery one for your workout.
 Or just buy two watches.
 Whatever.

-Watch 2 has a bright screen and everything seems to work smoothly and speedily.
-It's got a fairly nice feel to it and the look is, if not great, then at least acceptable.
+Watch 2 has a bright screen and everything runs smoothly and speedily.
+It's incredibly comfortable and the look is, if not great, then at least acceptable.

 It's unfortunate that Huawei hasn't included any rotary controls on this, especially as the bezel is a big old thing and as such probably quite easy to grip 'n' twist.

-Despite that, it looks like a very competent Android Wear 2 watch.
+Despite that, it's a very competent Android Wear 2 watch.
 What's more interesting, however, is the concentration on fitness.

-Emphasising the fitness element is exactly the right thing for Huawei to do, and hopefully Watch 2 will deliver on its promise in that area.
+Which is a shame, because emphasising the fitness element was exactly the right thing for Huawei to do, and hopefully the company can improve its fitness tracking software updates.

 Huawei Watch 2 full spec

 Display: 1.2-inch AMOLED, 390x390, 326ppi, Corning Gorilla Glass